VineethKumar7/dataeco.github.io/README.md

 ## About the Project

-This repository prividies CDN links to dowload the data set for researchers and students.
+This repository provides CDN links to download the data set for researchers and students.